cloudfoundry/docs-bosh/content/ntp-config.md

     using chrony, see
     [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync#chrony).

+## Configuring NTP servers on all deployments

-## To configure NTP servers usually you should update the agent env properties on your bosh director
+To configure NTP servers for all VMs on all deployments, add an ntp section to the agent env in your bosh director manifest.

-Most typically to change NTP configuration requires a change your agent env in your director manifest using a property to override NTP agent configuration for all VMs deployed by that director:
+For example:

 ```
 instance_groups
 - name: bosh
   ...
   properties:
     agent:
       env: